cafeasp/n8n-shopify-graphql/README.md

 1. Add the **Shopify GraphQL** node
 2. Select **Get Products** operation
-3. Set the limit (default: 10)
-4. Choose status filters: Active, Archived, or Draft (can select multiple)
+3. Choose status filters: Active, Archived, or Draft (can select multiple)
+4. Choose retrieval mode:
+   - **Return All = OFF**: Set a limit (default: 10) to get a specific number of products
+   - **Return All = ON**: Automatically fetch all products using pagination (no limit needed)
 5. The node will return filtered product details including variants

+### Example 4: Get All Products with Pagination

+1. Add the **Shopify GraphQL** node
+2. Select **Get Products** operation
+3. Enable **Return All** toggle
+4. Optionally filter by status (Active, Archived, Draft)
+5. The node will automatically paginate through all results and return ALL products matching your filters

+**Note:** When "Return All" is enabled, the node makes multiple API requests (250 products per request) until all products are retrieved.
+This is useful for bulk operations or data exports.

-### Example 4: Custom Query with Variables
+### Example 5: Custom Query with Variables

 1. Add the **Shopify GraphQL** node
 2. Select **Execute Query** operation